priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 54.
 2101.
 Detonate the Maximum Bombs
 ## Day 55.
 1376.
 Time Needed to Inform All Employees
 ## Day 56.
 547. Number of Provinces
 ## Day 57.
 1232.
-Check If It Is a Straight Line
+Check If It Is a Straight Line.
+## Day 58.
+1502.
+Can Make Arithmetic Progression From Sequence